 If you’re looking for wide-open green spaces with a city backdrop, Long Bridge Park is the spot.
 I joined a pickup soccer game here one evening and loved how the lit-up D.C. skyline made the whole experience feel cinematic.
 This park stretches across 30 acres, with fields, esplanades, and beautiful views of the Potomac River.

 There’s plenty to do, whether it’s biking, walking, or catching a free outdoor event.
 The elevated walkways give you some of the best photo ops of Arlington and beyond.
 It’s a great place to unwind after a day of sightseeing, especially around sunset when the city glows.
 You can even spot planes lining up for landing at Reagan Airport.
-Bring some snacks, a frisbee, or just your camera—it’s easy to spend a few peaceful hours here without realizing how much time has flown by.
+Bring some snacks, a frisbee, or just your camera.
+It’s easy to spend a few peaceful hours here without realizing how much time has flown by.

 8. Bike Along the Mount Vernon Trail